wordofwarning/wordofwarning.org/spring-summer-2012/WARN012/index.md

 title: "HAZARD 2012"
 by: "Microfestival of intervention"
 dateline: "Coming soon"
-ticketprices: "free, no ticket required"
+ticketprice: "free, no ticket required"

 ---
 ####In Brief